datastax/docker-images/README.md

 Use the options described in this section to create DataStax Enterprise server containers.

-By default, the DSE server image runs in Cassandra-only mode..
+By default, the DSE server image runs in Cassandra-only mode.
 To run with advanced DSE  functionality, add the option that enables any combination of search, analytics, and graph to the end of the docker run command.

 Option | Description
 ------------- | -------------
--s | Enables and starts DSE Search.
+`-s` | Enables and starts DSE Search.
--k | Enables and starts Analytics.
+`-k` | Enables and starts Analytics.
--g | Enables and starts a DSE Graph.
+`-g` | Enables and starts a DSE Graph.

 Combine startup options to run more than one feature.
 For more examples, see  [Starting DataStax Enterprise as a stand-alone process ](http://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/operations/startStop/startDseStandalone.html).